Where do I get Concert tickets?

 What time should we arrive to stake out good seats?

-The Estate opens at noon; concert security and admission begins two hours prior to the 5:30 performance on Sundays.
+The Estate opens at noon; concert security and admission begins approximately two hours prior to the performances.
 For general admission, it is up to each individual to decide how far in advance of a show you’d like to come up and enjoy the grounds.
 The music can be heard throughout the Estate, and there are plenty of shady spots, but with varying degrees of stage visibility.
 Please be considerate of other attendees and refrain from saving large areas for friends “coming later”.

 I’m a Wine Club member — how do I get my free Concert admissions?